 Many marketing presentations (which is what these 1-hour presentations really are) try to teach the audience a full recipe for solving a problem.
 This doesn't work - here's why:

-We may understand something pretty quickly.
+We may understand something quickly.
 But making that understanding part of how we think about things and do things takes practice, reinforcement and time.

 You can overload your audience with a ton of information in an hour - and they will most likely walk away confused and overwhelmed.
 There's not a lot of value in that.